Psychotherapy & Coaching

 You need accompaniment that is relational, restorative, and rooted in Christ, but outside the medical model

-Here, I’m not your therapist—I’m your guide.
+Here, I’m not your therapist.
+I’m your coach and companion.
 We walk together with compassion, humility, and a listening ear for both the nervous system and the whisper of the Holy Spirit.
 The process remains slow, sacred, and safe—just as it is in therapy—but the container is different.

 In Summary